On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels: Main Results

 \subsection{Point $P_{\rm SC}$--Achieving Strategy}

 In general, the optimization problem \eqref{opt_problem} has to be solved on a case-by-case basis.
-Considering the limited scope of this paper, we defer the discussion of the detailed structure of the optimal solution to our future works, and simply denote the optimal covariance matrix as $\widetilde{\M{R}}_{\RM{X}}^{\rm SC}$.
-In fact, this is sufficient for us to provide a generic characterization of the point $P_{\rm SC}$ in the high-\ac{snr} regime, as detailed in the following proposition. \begin{proposition}[Sensing-limited High-\ac{snr} Ergodic Capacity] In the high-\ac{snr} regime, namely when $P_{\rm T}/\sigma_{\rm c}^2\rightarrow \infty$, the rate $R_1$ can be expressed as
+Considering the limited scope of this paper, we defer the discussion of the detailed structure of the optimal solution to our future works, and simply denote the optimal sample covariance matrices as $\RM{R}_{\RM{X}}^{\rm SC}$.
+Note that